Granderson’s Goodwill Tour Helps Ripen Kiwis' Interest in Baseball; Sport’s International Footprint Continues to Grow

 Baseball was the main reason for Granderson’s visit, which coincided with the IBAF under-16 championship trials for the Oceania region.
 In addition to presiding at numerous camps and clinics for young baseball players from New Zealand and other countries participating in the tournament, Granderson also served as a visiting dignitary promoting interest in a game that has slowly been making inroads on the island.
 The trip was the center fielder’s fourth as part of Major League Baseball’s International Ambassador program.
 His previous visits included Europe (England, the Netherlands and Italy), South Africa and China.

 Not only is baseball’s popularity at on all-time high in the United States, but the level of interest and participation abroad has been exploding.
-The number of foreign born players in the majors is the most obvious evidence, but the growing number of countries eager to host MLB’s ambassador visits is even more encouraging.
+The is the most obvious evidence, but the growing number of countries eager to host MLB’s ambassador visits is even more encouraging.
 The popularity of the World Baseball Classic has been an offshoot of this global expansion, and perhaps also a driver, but for whatever reason, interest in baseball seems to be spreading beyond the traditional strongholds of Asia and the Americas.

 Granderson’s dedication to the Ambassador program is laudable because a major leaguer’s offseason seems to grow shorter each year.
 From the Yankees perspective, the fact that his latest visit involved him wearing the interlocking NY logo is an added bonus.
 As the game of baseball expands its frontiers, it is in the Yankees’ best interest to have their brand on the forefront, and trips like Granderson’s help to do just that.
 After all, despite previously being unknown in the country, Granderson’s travels were widely covered by the New Zealand Herald, which compared his stature to Tiger Woods, David Beckham and Roger Federer, because of the power and presence of the Yankee name.